awsdocs/amazon-chime-sdk-developer-guide/doc_source/start-bot-conversation.md

 ## Granting permissions to use a bot<a name="bot-permissions"></a>

-The following example grants Amazon Chime permission to call the Amazon Lex [StartConversation](https://docs.aws.amazon.com/lexv2/latest/dg/API_runtime_StartConversation.html) APIs\.
+The following example grants the Amazon Chime SDK permission to call the Amazon Lex [StartConversation](https://docs.aws.amazon.com/lexv2/latest/dg/API_runtime_StartConversation.html) APIs\.
 You must explicitly grant the PSTN Audio service permission to use your bot\.
 The condition block is required for service principals\.
 The condition block must use the global context keys `AWS:SourceAccount` and `AWS:SourceArn`\.
 The `AWS:SourceAccount` is your AWS account ID\.
 The `AWS:SourceArn` is the resource ARN of the PSTN Audio application that invokes the Lex bot\.

 ```
 {